ECJU ISSUES NOTICE TO EXPORTERS 2023/08: RUSSIA SANCTION – TRADE SANCTIONS CIRCUMVENTION

 This information may help to inform Internal Compliance Programmes (ICPs) and corporate risk assessments more broadly.

-In relevant part the address reads:
+In the relevant part, the address reads:

 Since returning to the Justice Department this year, I’ve spent time considering the current enforcement landscape.
 That landscape has evolved in some noticeable ways from my last tour.
 Corporate crime has an increasing national security dimension — from the new role of sanctions and export control cases to cyber vulnerabilities that open companies up to foreign attacks.
 Second, data analytics plays a larger and larger role in corporate criminal investigations, whether that be in healthcare fraud or insider trading or market manipulation.
 Third, criminals are taking advantage of emerging technological and financial industries to develop new schemes that exploit the investing public.